 There is growing recognition that the advancement of the Blue Economy can be a major driver of sustainable development, including the SDGs.
-This is reflected in rising momentum behind the creation of Blue Economy policies and strategies in countries and regions, notably the SIDS, LDCS and MICs.
+This is reflected in the rising momentum behind the creation of Blue Economy policies and strategies in countries and regions, notably the Small Island Developing States (SIDS), Least Developed Countries (LDCs), and Middle Income Countries (MICs).

 The Blue Economy is under pressure from the intensifying triple planetary crisis of climate change, nature loss and pollution as well as resource depletion, while it provides a plethora of potential solutions as well.
-The triple planetary crises poses physical and transition risks to Blue Industry.
-It also offers opportunities to harness ocean-climate solutions such as ocean-based renewable energy and the blue food system.
+The triple planetary crisis poses physical and transition risks to Blue Industry.
+It also offers opportunities to harness oceanclimate solutions such as ocean-based renewable energy and the blue food system, so as to better preserve or even restore ocean-based ecosystems.

 Despite the huge potential of Blue Industries, the current development of such industries has not been sustainable and inclusive in many countries and regions.
 Economic barriers include market access, investment gaps, and infrastructure.
-Social issues involve job creation, livelihoods, and gender inclusion.
-Environmental concerns include pollution, climate change, and unsustainable practices.
+Social issues involve job creation, livelihoods, and gender inclusion, as well as a lack of collective bargaining or political power for coastal communities in political decision-making processes.
+Environmental concerns include pollution, climate change, destruction of aquatic ecosystems and unsustainable practices.

 Blue Industry can have a positive impact on sustainable development in at least four ways.
 First, it can chart a course for sustainable livelihoods and shared prosperity.
 Second, it can regenerate aquatic ecosystems and combat climate change.
-Third, it can nourish the world responsibly.
+Third, it can nourish the world sustainably and equitably.
 And fourth, it can harness innovation and blue technologies.

 Investments in sustainable Blue industrial transformation need to be large-scale, targeted and coordinated between the public and private sectors.
 Large-scale sustainable Blue industrial development initiatives need significant domestic investments in infrastructure, but also significant private capital, FDI inflows and investment incentives to facilitate, for instance, the energy transition.
+This is particularly vital for the likes of SIDS and LDCs, which often lack capacity to fully realize the economic benefits of the Blue Economy, while also being prone to environmental degradation and natural disasters.